top of page

 Grow with Our Scholarships

 Each year, the Sea Lavender Garden Club offers a minimum of two scholarships to a graduating senior of good standing from Avon, Belmar, Bradley Beach, Brielle, Lake Como, Manasquan, Sea Girt, Spring Lake, or Spring Lake Heights.
 Although students intending to pursue any college major, trade school, or specialized training are encouraged to apply, preference will be given to students of academic achievement who plan to study majors in the Biological and Environmental Sciences, Landscape and Horticultural fields, or related subjects.
-Funding for the scholarships will come from the proceeds of the 2025 Mother’s Day Plant Sale.
-In the last three years, the club has awarded a minimum of $8,000 in scholarships to deserving students.
-Last year, the club awarded $9,000.
+Funding for the scholarships will come from the proceeds of the 2026 Mother’s Day Plant Sale.
+In each of the last four years, the club has awarded between $7,200 - $9,000 in scholarships to 4-5 deserving students.

 The student application package must include the following items: